 - 1. Member must be 18 years of age or older; AND - 2.
-Must have a documented negative TB test (i.e. tuberculosis skin test (PPD), an interferon-release assay (IGRA), or a chest x-ray) within 6 months prior to starting therapy; AND - 3.
+Must have a documented negative TB test (i.e., tuberculosis skin test (PPD), an interferon-release assay (IGRA)) within 12 months prior to starting therapy; AND - 3.
 Medication must be prescribed by a rheumatologist or dermatologist; AND - 4.
-Member has tried and failed treatment with both Enbrel and Humira; AND - 5.
-Member meets at least one of the following scenarios: - a) Member has predominantly axial disease (i.e. sacroiliitis or spondylitis) as indicated by radiographic evidence; OR - b) Member has shown symptoms of predominantly axial disease (i.e. sacroiliitis or spondylitis) for more than 3 months (i.e. limited spinal range of motion, spinal morning stiffness for more than 30 minutes) AND has tried and failed to respond to treatment with at least 2 prescription NSAIDs
+Member meets at least one of the following scenarios: - a) Member has predominantly axial disease (i.e., sacroiliitis or spondylitis) as indicated by radiographic evidence; OR - b) Member has shown symptoms of predominantly axial disease (i.e., sacroiliitis or spondylitis) for more than 3 months (i.e., limited spinal range of motion, spinal morning stiffness for more than 30 minutes) AND has tried and failed to respond to treatment with at least 2 prescription NSAIDs taken at the maximum recommended dosages.
+Treatment failure requires at least 4 weeks of therapy with each NSAID without an adequate response; OR

-- taken at the maximum recommended dosages.
-Treatment failure requires at least 4 weeks of therapy without an adequate response; OR - c) Member has predominately non-axial disease and has tried and failed to respond to treatment with at least 8-week trial of methotrexate and NSAID. - 6.
+- c) Member has predominately non-axial disease (e.g., peripheral synovitis or dactylitis or nail involvement) and has tried and failed to respond to treatment with at least 8-week trial of methotrexate and NSAID taken at the maximum recommended dosages (if unable to tolerate or has contraindication to methotrexate than 8-week trial of sulfasalazine or azathioprine or cyclosporine). - 5.
 Dosage allowed: With a loading dosage is 150 mg at weeks 0, 1, 2, 3, and 4 and every 4 weeks thereafter; without a loading dosage is 150 mg every 4 weeks.

-If member meets all the requirements listed above, the medication will be approved for 12 months.
-For reauthorization:
+If member meets all the requirements listed above, the medication will be approved for 12 months.For reauthorization: